Alam Sutera

 Alam Sutera is a mixed township at South Tangerang City and Tangerang City of Banten province in Indonesia.
 It is located south-west of capital Jakarta and within Jabodetabek metro area.
 The township has a land area of about 800 hectares.
 Most of the area are located in North Serpong, South Tangerang City, while some area, especially the CBD, are in Pinang sub-district, Tangerang City.
+It is generally suited for upper middle income household along with many other satellite cities in the province.